-Burkina Faso | Got Gold?
+Burkina Faso | Resource Nationalism

-As the price of gold rallies, contempt for foreign miners will only increase.
-It became too much for Burkina Faso as President Ibrahim Traore expressed a plan to withdraw mining permits and promote indigenous mining establishments.
-In short, the country wants to increase gold autonomy by replacing foreign miners with local ones.
+Recently, the rise in price seemingly became too much for Burkina Faso, as President Ibrahim Traore expressed a plan to withdraw mining permits and promote indigenous mining establishments.
+In short, the country wants to increase gold autonomy by clawing back foreign miners’ interests and increasing local ownership.
+We’ve seen this story play out many times before, particularly in bull markets…

-Endeavour Mining, one of the world’s largest gold producers with assets in Burkina Faso, was hit hard Monday morning, falling more than 3% on the day.
+Endeavour Mining, one of the world’s largest gold producers, with assets in Burkina Faso, was hit hard Monday morning, falling more than 3% on the day.

 Top 12 Gold Mining Nations